 In 1935, a group of Fort Worth women met in an effort to address a delinquency problem in the north side of Fort Worth.

-Historical pillars of our organization, Panther Boys Club, Fort Worth Boys Club, and Eastside Branch merged on January 1, 1990, to become Boys & Girls Clubs of Greater Fort Worth.
+Historical pillars of our organization, Panther Boys Club and Fort Worth Boys Club merged on January 1, 1990, to become Boys & Girls Clubs of Greater Fort Worth.
 With support from Boys & Girls Clubs of America, it was also in 1990 that doors were opened to serve girls.

 In 1959, Arlington Boys Club was started by the “100 Club,” a group of supporters who each pledged $100 and began operating out of a rented house on Abram Street.